Disciplinary & Appeal Procedure

 A disciplinary file will be opened by the Elected Officers in which will be placed copies and records of the original complaint, together with the written warning and any other correspondence.

-The action outlined above will normally finalise the process unless any of the parties involved object strongly to the Elected Officers decision in which case they may appeal directly to the Executive Committee for a final decision.
+The action outlined above will normally finalise the process unless any of the parties involved object strongly to the Elected Officers decision in which case they may appeal directly to the committee for a final decision.

 Should the complaint be considered by the Elected Officers as one of serious misconduct, then the following procedure will be implemented: –